Rally0078/cadiionogram/README.md

 ```
 The GH Actions should do all these automatically and create a release for each push into the main branch.

+When running the GUI executable for the first time, it creates a config.ini file.
+The config.ini file consists of the directories used by the GUI to save processed data, as well as the default location of the raw data.
+Edit the configuration so that the program uses the correct directories.

 ## Running as a python script
 To run as a python script, run the following.
 Run it the same way to debug the GUI.
 ```